The Power of Perspective

 If I was Big Oil: my CDR Playbook

-As I’ve become even more aware of our limited carbon budget to remain within 1.5 (or realistically 2C) scenario.
-It’s clear CDR will have to play a role, even if it won’t scale fast enough to limit most of the short term consequences, longer term if we don’t have CDR in play we could be setting up a (mostly) uninhabitable planet for our ancestors.
+Since the time I originally contributed to Dubai Future’s report on “How carbon could be a $15 trillion industry of the future“.
+I’ve become even more aware of our limited carbon budget to remain within 1.5 (or realistically 2C) scenario.
+It’s clear CDR will have to play a role, even if it won’t scale fast enough to limit most of the short term consequences, longer term if we don’t have CDR in play we could be setting up

 ...